COVID-19 pandemic in Hungary: Use of vaccines from China and Russia

 Reports in March 2021 stated that Hungary was the first country in the EU to "begin using China's Sinopharm and Russia's Sputnik V vaccines, even as polling showed that public trust in non-EU approved vaccines was low".
-The European Commission's Vaccine Passport plan excluded the Sputnik and Sinopharm products because they were not "EU authorized vaccines".
-One suggestion to resolve that issue was for "Russian and Chinese vaccine producers submit their products to the EMA for testing and authorization".
+The European Commission's Vaccine Passport plan excluded the Sputnik and Sinopharm products because they were not "EU authorised vaccines".
+One suggestion to resolve that issue was for "Russian and Chinese vaccine producers submit their products to the EMA for testing and authorisation".
 In end March 2021, Hungary also granted emergency use licenses to two more vaccines, CanSino (from China) and Covishield (produced by Serum Institute of India), but as of August 2021, neither of them were used in the national vaccination programme.

-With the original orders depleted, Hungary doesn't offer Sputnik vaccines anymore as of August, 2021, however, Sinopharm vaccines are still available for the country's pioneer third dose vaccination programme.
+With the original orders depleted, Hungary did not offer Sputnik vaccines as of August, 2021, however, Sinopharm vaccines are still available for the country's pioneer third dose vaccination programme.

 Impact on sport

 Nearly all sport events were affected by the state of emergency introduced on 11 March 2020.
 It banned all indoor events with at least 100 and every outdoor events with at least 500 participants.
 As a consequence the next 25th round of 2019–20 Nemzeti Bajnokság I had to be played without spectators.
 Only six out of 55 member states of UEFA had open matches, which were free to visit.
 On 16 March 2020, there was a decision made about suspension of the championship, suspending all matches.

 On 11 March 2020, they ended Erste Liga 2019–2020 Hungarian ice hockey championship, which was at the semi-final stage, and the same decision was made about all other ice hockey championships in the country.
 All matches part of championships and cup series organised by the Hungarian Handball Association were suspended.
 The same decision was made by the Hungarian Water Polo Federation.
 Basketball and volleyball championships were also suspended.
-The National Swimming Championship has also been prolonged.
+The National Swimming Championship was also prolonged.
 The Hungarian Boxing Association announced the evacuation of participants from London, where qualification for the 2020 Summer Olympics were ongoing.
 Hungarian Karate Federation announced that they temporally cancel karate contents part of the content calendar.
 On 13 March, the three étaps of Giro d'Italia in the country had been cancelled.
-On 17 March 2020, the most well-known Hungarian bicycle tour, Tour de Hongrie has been moved from May to October 2020.
+On 17 March 2020, the most well-known Hungarian bicycle tour, Tour de Hongrie was postponed from May to October 2020.

 Due to the state of emergency in Bulgaria, they banned all sport events in the country up to 29 March 2020.
-As a result, the qualifying match between Bulgaria and Hungary has been postponed.
+As a result, the qualifying match between Bulgaria and Hungary was postponed.
 On 17 March 2020, UEFA postponed the whole championship a year to 2021, which is scheduled to be held among other countries apart from Hungary.

 European Karate Federation informed Hungarian Karate Federation about the cancelling European Championship that year, planned to take place in Baku from 25 to 29 March 2020.
 This championship is part of the qualification events to the Olympics.